 As a 501-C-3 not for profit corporation, the WIB is governed by a board of directors.
 The board represents key targeted industry sectors to provide leadership in economic prosperity for Southwest Missouri and to assure that the needs of business are represented in the administration of the region’s workforce system.
 Public sector members provide guidance on career services from the perspective of the workforce system and strategic partnerships.
 The WIB strives for equity in representing each county in the WIB’s seven-county service region.

-- Chair: Brad Baker, US Bank
+- Brad Baker, US Bank (Past Chair)

-- Larry Shellhorn, Arvest Bank
+- Tom Sears, Arvest Bank

 Public Sector Members

-- Corin Berryhill, Carpenters Union
+- John Phillips, Carpenters Union